 For more safety advice, read our article Portable Heater Safety Tips.

-With the Energy Information Administration (EIA) still predicting unstable energy prices for the upcoming winter months, now is a good time to devise a plan that helps you save on heating costs.
+Now is a good time to devise a plan that helps you save on heating costs.
 Space heaters are a great alternative to costly traditional indoor heating - as long as they are used correctly.
-With the variety of heaters and features available, one that brings warmth to your home and savings to your pocketbook - without added safety concerns - is out there for you.- -
+With the variety of heaters and features available, one that brings warmth to your home and savings to your pocketbook - without added safety concerns - is out there for you.

 For more information on specific heaters and other indoor air treatment solutions, review our extensive product listings and other Knowledge Center articles.
 Not sure what's best for you?
 We can take the guesswork out of decision-making.
 Contact our product experts toll free at 1-800-934-9194.
 We want to help you make your indoor environment healthy and comfortable.